Bramley Engineering were on the road again in the month of May to install one of our new unique lifting gantries at a site in Charlbury.

-- Logistical improvement – Galvanising suppliers can often only transport material that is a maximum of 4 metres wide due to the size of the bed on rigid lorries.
+- Logistical improvement – Due to the size of the bed on rigid lorries, galvanising suppliers can often only transport material that is a maximum of 4 metres wide.
 Larger items can be transported at an additional cost, often with much longer turnaround times.
-Therefore, by splitting the goalpost in half – this logistical problem now has a solution and the turnaround by the galvanising plant is significantly reduced, whilst also cutting costs.
+Therefore, by splitting the goalpost in half – this logistical problem now has a solution.
+The turnaround by the galvanising plant is significantly reduced, whilst also cutting costs.

 - Installation – Likewise with this split design, handling the parts on-site becomes much easier.
 Hiab lorries should no longer be required for dedicated transportation and installation purposes – again, cutting costs.

-- We can conclude, that it has been another successful project from Bramley Engineering with another happy customer.
+- In conclusion, it has been another successful project from Bramley Engineering with another happy customer.
 We have plenty more exciting projects in the pipeline, so be sure to keep tabs on our latest new bulletins.

 Onwards & Upwards!